 Background:

+Start with a general overview of the subject matter, e.g. the multifaceted challenges confronting urban and metropolitan areas, and the pivotal role of NBS in addressing these challenges.

 Skarpnäck is a southern suburb of Stockholm, built in the 1980s.
 It is characterized by residential buildings with diverse roof angles, balcony placements, and window proportions.
 The population is approximately 40,000.

 Significance of Study: